wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.8.8.3 =
+* BUGFIX: Permission error
+* UPDATE: Changed some internal code from 'leagues' to 'leaguemanager'
+* ADDED: Dashboard Widget

 = 3.8.8.2 =
 * ADDED: Code for Widget to show/hide logos and limit to group